craftcms/docs/docs/commerce/3.x/upgrading.md

 ## Discount Category Matching

-The way discounts can match product categories has changed.
+Commerce 3 adds a *Categories Relationship Type* field for choosing how designated purchasable categories may be used to match a discount.
+Its options are “Source”, “Target”, and “Both”.

-Before Commerce 3, a category relationship field needed to be present for a product match.
-In Commerce 3 this is more flexible, as the categories may be selected and used as the source or the target for the match.
-You’ll need to evaluate any existing discounts to be ensure they’re are applied as intended.
+Commerce 2 required a relationship field to match products, using that as the source for discount matches.
+Existing discounts are migrated from Commerce 2 with “Source” selected, but it’s important to consider the relationship type as you create and work with discounts in Commerce 3 since the *Categories Relationship Type* can impact how discounts are applied.